tradecoder/firestore-signup-code/README.md

 # firestore-signup-code
 Signup code with firestore and react native
-// using react-native-elements for UI
+* Using react-native-elements for UI
-// React Navigation for navigation
+* React Navigation for navigation

 ```javascript
 import React, { useState } from 'react';